Reel SF

 On a trivia aside, of interest perhaps only to philatelists, the stamp on the above envelope was one of a set of five released in 1978 featuring early windmills from different states.
 The one on the envelope is the Massachusetts 1793.

-Then … Jo went to the other address at 1385 Vallejo in Russian Hill but nobody was there.
+Then … Jo goes to the original address on the forwarded letter at 1385 Vallejo (map) - the entrance on the left - but nobody was there.
 A man who lived in the building told him Chan used to live there with his family but he moved six months ago with “the other woman”, presumably she who had removed the photographs from Chan’s apartment.

-Here’s that building, on the corner of Larkin and Vallejo; the arrow points to where the camera was located.
-What’s more, Jo’s apartment scenes, seen earlier in the movie, were also filmed there.
+Here’s that building, on the corner of Larkin and Vallejo; the arrow points to where the camera looked down for the street shot.
+Incidentally, this 3rd floor apartment was also used for filming Jo’s place, seen earlier in the movie.
 (Makes sense, it was efficient and economical to maximise the utilization of the apartment given the movie’s meager budget).

 The next scene , during which Jo tells us he sees the other woman, was filmed on Stockton Street in Chinatown.
 This photo shows Wayne Wang directing his crew there.
 The Kum Yuen restaurant behind them was at 1247 Stockton.
 Wang is talking with crew member Sara Chin while cinematographer Michael Chin takes a lightmeter reading.